City-of-Helsinki/pysakoinnin-sahk-asiointi/README.md

     driver: local
 ```

-2. run `docker-compose up` and Docker will build PostgreSQL database and Django server instances
+2. run `docker compose up` and Docker will build PostgreSQL database and Django server instances
 3. you can open `http://localhost:8080/api/v1/docs` to view the API endpoints in browser

 Note that running the app with Docker proxies the application to port `8080`